 All SUA students participate in a capstone research project over the last block and semester of their senior year.
 This research project is intended to be a culminating experience, drawing upon the skills and expertise that they have developed during their career at SUA.
 Each student works with a faculty mentor to propose, develop, and carry out a research project.
 Students meet regularly with their capstone mentor for support and feedback.
 Prerequisite: Senior standing.
 CAPSTONE 390.
 Instructor Consent Required.
 This course cannot be taken on a P/NP basis.

-Continues Capstone I. Prerequisite: CAPSTONE 390 and CAPSTONE 400.
+CAPSTONE 450 Capstone II 4 units Continues Capstone I. Prerequisite: CAPSTONE 390 and CAPSTONE 400.
 Instructor Consent Required.
 Prerequisite: senior standing.
 This course cannot be taken on a P/NP basis.